Lawn Maintenance

 A quality luxury domestic lawn requires mowing at least fortnightly initially as from mid March to weekly through the season, until October, with either a rotary with roller and box or cylinder mower.

-Our demonstration lawn is mown frequently with a cylinder mower 1-2 times per week at around 5-10mm (minimum of 3/16th inch height or 5mm), increasing height to cope with drought conditions when necessary.
-This gives a 1st class surface suitable for golf putting practice.
+A luxury class lawn (example above) is mown frequently with a cylinder mower 1-2 times per week at around 8-10mm, increasing height to cope with drought conditions when necessary.
+This gives a 1st class surface.
+If you want a lawn suitable for golf putting practice you need to take it down to about 5mm but that will depend on the grass species and lawn levels.

 Feeding

-To maintain adequate growth rates apply fertiliser in spring, and again in summer when conditions permit.
+Do not overfeed!
+Maintain adequate growth rates by applying the right amount of fertiliser in spring, and again in summer when conditions permit.
 This will ensure the sward remains healthy and stand up to daily wear and tear from children and adults.
 Never apply spring summer fertiliser in autumn.
 It will encourage fungal diseases.
 It is beneficial to use an Autumn Winter fertiliser in October.

 Lawn Treatments

-Occasionally scarify lightly to discourage grass weeds and comb the sward upright before cutting.
+Occasionally scarify lightly with a machine or lawn rake, to discourage grass weeds such as moss and comb the sward upright before cutting.

-Apply selective weedkiller to any weeds if you wish to have a weed free lawn.
+Apply selective weedkiller to any weeds you see over the spring and summer if you wish to have a weed free lawn.

 Monitor your lawn all year round for signs of fungal diseases.
 Fusarium patch or snow mould is quite common from September until March in the UK.
 Treatment with a systemic fungicide in the autumn may be necessary.